 Let’s organize some vocabulary to help you welcome the gifts that sadness brings you.
-In the book, I separate sadness into Sadness, Despair, Despondence, Grief, and Depression.
+In The Language of Emotions, I separate sadness into Sadness, Despair, Despondence, Grief, and Depression.
 These categories are reorganized here under the general category of Sadness.

 Regretful ~ Disappointed ~ Disconnected ~ Distracted ~ Low ~ Listless ~ Wistful

 Mood State Sadness

 Sad ~ World-weary ~ Down ~ Melancholy ~ Mournful ~ Weepy ~ Grieving ~ Gloomy ~ Dejected ~ Downtrodden ~ Heavy-hearted ~ Forlorn ~ Sorrowful ~ Dispirited ~ Discouraged ~ Drained

 Despairing ~ Bleak ~ Despondent ~ Depressed ~ Anguished ~ Inconsolable ~ Grief-stricken ~ Hopeless ~ Heartbroken ~ Morose ~ Bereaved